Louisiana Homeschool Laws

 Homeschooling as a Registered Nonpublic School

 In general, operating as a nonpublic school in Louisiana is a low-regulation option.
-The only requirement for this method is to use the online registration form and share with the LA Department of Education the chosen name of your school, the total number of students enrolled, and the contact information for the school administrator (the parent in charge).
+The only requirement for this method is to use the LA Department of Education’s online registration form to submit the chosen name of your school, the total number of students enrolled, and the contact information for the school administrator (the parent in charge).

 The Louisiana homeschool application should be renewed yearly.
 All other decisions about the operation of the homeschool, recordkeeping, and progress are completely up to the parent and no other information is required to be submitted.
 Louisiana homeschooling law also requires that parents send an official letter of notification of enrollment to each child’s school, if currently enrolled, within 10 days of withdrawing them.